Law on the interruption of pregnancy in the German Democratic Republic: Reactions in the GDR

 Previously, there had been isolated opposing votes in local parliaments in the GDR, such as the demolition of the ruins of the Potsdam Garrison Church and the demolition of the Leipzig University Church in 1968.
 The CDU did not make an official statement on the law or the behavior of its representatives; the non-unanimous result was welcomed by church officials of both denominations.
 In the reporting of Neues Deutschland, the most important daily newspaper in the GDR as the nationwide central organ of the SED, the outcome of the vote was described as an "absolute majority" and it was emphasized that "the rights and dignity of women were fully guaranteed".
-The SED used the result for propaganda purposes to upgrade the Volkskammerr and as proof of the freedom that the members of parliament would have when casting their votes, especially for all other unanimous decisions.
+The SED used the result for propaganda purposes to upgrade the Volkskammer and as proof of the freedom that the members of parliament would have when casting their votes, especially for all other unanimous decisions.
 The state authorities subsequently tolerated the refusal to perform abortions in the GDR's existing hospitals run by Catholics or Protestants.
 However, the Catholic hospital in Heiligenstadt in the Catholic-dominated Eichsfeld region had to hand over its gynecology department to a state clinic, as there would otherwise have been no possibility of abortion in the town.
 An organized right-to-life movement did not exist in the GDR; corresponding protest activities remained marginal and limited to individuals, especially Christians in social and medical professions.